Mooni123/RS41_Decoding/RS41-SGM/README.md

 # RS41-SGM
 The RS41-SGM is the military version of the RS41, which has no pressure sensor, but hardwarewise has an additional EEPROM.
-It has to main differences compared to an normal RS41:
+It has two main differences compared to an normal RS41:
-1. The GPS and PTU data is encrypted
+1. The GPS and PTU data are encrypted
 2. It features a radio silence mode, in which the transmitter is activated only at a certain altitude or after a certain time.
-The ascend data up to this point is stored in the EEPROM an then sent interleaved with the regular data.
+The ascend data up to this point are stored in the EEPROM and then sent interleaved with the regular data.
 As far as I know, this mode was not activated when obtaining the following frame.
 Maybe extended frames, such as for xdata soundings, are used in this mode.

 A Frame of a RS41-SGM looks like the following